phamcuong2909/ESP8266_WIFI-REPEATER/README.md

 - retained messages
 - TLS

 The complete functionality is included in the mqtt directory.
-The broker is started by simply calling:
+The broker is started by simply including:

-mqtt_server_start(1883)
+#include "mqtt_server.h"

+mqtt_server_start(1883);

 in the user_init() function.
 The code can be be used in any project that is compiled using the esp-open-sdk (https://github.com/pfalcon/esp-open-sdk).
 Thanks to Tuan PM for sharing his MQTT client library https://github.com/tuanpmt/esp_mqtt as a basis with us.